-First, based on the desktop assessment, a site specific strategy should be devised depending on the question asked.
-For a general diversity assessment efforts need to be made to cover all the geological formations present but concentrating on areas where full diversity is likely (or has been demonstrated) to be present.
+First, based on the desktop assessment, a site-specific strategy should be devised depending on the required outcomes.
+For a general diversity assessment effort need to be made to cover all the geological formations present but concentrating on areas where full diversity is likely (or has been demonstrated) to be present.
 This will optimise efforts to identify all species present and give a good picture of the overall diversity.
-Sampling should be undertaken initially for at least two seasons with sampling occurring at least three months apart to minimise previous sampling affecting results of subsequent sampling.
-With the aim of sampling representative bores the following needs to be considered:
+Sampling should be undertaken initially for at least two seasons with sampling occurring at least three months apart to minimise effects from previous sampling.
+With the aim of sampling representative bores, the following needs to be considered: